hyperledger/identus-docs/documentation/docs/quick-start.md

 }'
 ```

 This request will return a JSON response with an invitation and its URL.
-The Issuer Agent would share this URL as a QR code, and the holder would scan it with the wallet app.
+The Issuer Cloud Agent would share this URL as a QR code, and the holder would scan it with the wallet app.

 Copy the `invitationUrl` and the `connectionId`.

-#### Establish connection on the Verifier Agent
+#### Establish connection on the Verifier Cloud Agent
 ```bash
 curl --location \
 --request POST 'http://localhost:9000/prism-agent/connections' \